-Everyone has to take personal responsibility and use their purchasing and "people" power.
-It is no good waiting for or blaming others - like government or business.
-Both will respond to a groundswell of opinion, consumer demand, purchasing power, lobbying and the political pressure of citizens.
 Governments and political parties want to gain or stay in power and not alienate powerful vested interests.
 Without understanding the full implications, political leaders sometimes jump at big, easy solutions like bio-diesel or nuclear power.
 They want to avoid actions that may harm the economies or competitive advantage of their nations, alienate big business, deter investment or affect employment.
 Corporations face similar difficulties.
-These are complex problems, not easy to resolve.